-Map out priority matters for ODiscuss at the Board of
+Map out priority matters for pirectors Map out materiality

-Specific initiatives related to materiality will be incorporated into the Fourth Medium-Term Business Plan (fiscal years 2022 to 2024).
+ty Specific initiatives related to materiality will be incorporated into the Fourth Medium-Term Business Plan (fiscal years 2022 to 2024).

 ^{}This roundtable discussion was held online in May 2021 with the view of preventing the spread of COVID-19.